openstack/ironic-specs/specs/approved/mercury.rst

   facilitated by a modified networking-generic-switch or similar plugin.
 * Provide a mechanism to configure L2 networks to be provided to a host from a DPU.
-* Provide a mechanism to accomodate highly isolated network management interfaces where operators restrict access such that *only* Ironic is able to connect to the remote endpoint.
+* Provide a mechanism to accommodate highly isolated network management interfaces where operators restrict access such that *only* Ironic is able to connect to the remote endpoint.
 * Provide a tool to apply and clean-up configuration, *not* track